 Let's give credit where it's due—candle beads do have a few things going for them:

-They’re also popular for crafting parties or casual decor because of how easy they are to play around with.
+They're also popular for crafting parties or casual decor because of how easy they are to play around with.
+For occasional DIY projects or gifts for crafty friends, the novelty factor can be appealing.

 The Cons of Candle Beads